 All of Tevel’s service learning programs begin with an orientation designed to prepare the participants for the volunteer experience and to put that experience in context.
-In the Exchange for Change program, the orientation is 3-5 days in Kathmandu, in the Tevel Community program it is 4 weeks in Kathmandu, and in the Tevel Fellowship it is 3 weeks in Israel followed by 5 weeks in Kathmandu.
+In the Exchange for Change program, the orientation is 3-5 days in Kathmandu and in the Tevel Fellowship, it is 3-4 weeks in Kathmandu before moving to the village.

 Orientation content includes: